spinnaker/spinnaker.io/content/en/docs/guides/tutorials/codelabs/kubernetes-v2-source-to-prod/_index.md

 ---
-title: "Kubernetes Source To Prod"
+title: "Kubernetes Source to Prod"
-linkTitle: "Kubernetes Source To Prod"
+linkTitle: "K8s Source to Prod"
-weight: 2
 description:
+   Create a set of basic pipelines for deploying code from a Github repo to a Kubernetes cluster in the form of a Docker container.
 ---

 ## Overview